Last Updated: February 8, 2021

 HOW DO YOU RESPOND TO KNOWN SECURITY VULNERABILITIES?

 From time to time, vulnerabilities in widely used software tools and libraries are identified that could lead to undesirable exploits.
-The Pivotal Tracker team monitors various sources, including internal Pivotal IT security announcements, for new discoveries of such vulnerabilities, and takes immediate action to address any that affect Tracker.
+The Pivotal Tracker team monitors various sources, including internal VMware IT security announcements, for new discoveries of such vulnerabilities, and takes immediate action to address any that affect Tracker.

 Security patches and updates are applied continuously, and we have enabled automatic maintenance updates for our GCP resources.